pubky/pubky-knowledge-base/Explore/Technologies/PKDNS.md

 # PKDNS: Public Key DNS Server

-**PKDNS** is a DNS server that enables self-sovereign and censorship-resistant domain names by resolving [[0.Introduction|PKARR]] (Public Key Addressable Resource Records) hosted on the [[Mainline DHT]].
+**PKDNS** is a DNS server that enables self-sovereign and censorship-resistant domain names by resolving [[0.Introduction|PKARR]] (Public Key Addressable Resource Records) hosted on the [[MainlineDHT|Mainline DHT]].
 It bridges the gap between traditional DNS infrastructure and public key-based domains, allowing anyone to access the decentralized web using standard DNS protocols.

 ## Overview